Service Area for MVCHS

 Culture: Approximately 85% of the residents of Mora County are of Hispanic origin.
 The Spanish language is alive and well here as are rich Hispanic traditions and cuisine.

-History: Many of the current residents of Mora County are direct descendents of the Spanish settlers of the 1600’s.
+History: Many of the current residents of Mora County are direct descendants of the Spanish settlers of the 1600's.
 A number of national flags have flown over the area, but the basic culture and spirit remain essentially unchanged.